SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 What Can Affect Your SAT Score?

-The test is now adaptive (in the new digital format), meaning your performance in the first module affects the difficulty of the next, which in turn impacts your final score.
+The test is adaptive in the digital format, meaning your performance in the first module affects the difficulty of the next, which in turn impacts your final score.

 You also get subscores that show how you performed in specific areas, such as command of evidence, words in context, algebra and problem-solving, and data analysis.
 These don't affect your total score but give you insights into your strengths and areas for improvement.